 For the press release from Montgomery County, MD where Several companies’ headquarter are located in the Defense Contracting and Hospitality Industry:

 Important highlights of the new law:

-On November 24th, an Uber driver filed a class action lawsuit against Uber Technologies, Inc. (Uber) alleging violations of the Fair Credit Reporting Act (FCRA), the Massachusetts Consumer Credit Reporting Act, and the California Consumer Credit Reporting Act by using background checks without applicants’ knowledge or authorization to make hiring decisions.
+On November 24th, an Uber driver filed a class action lawsuit against Uber Technologies, Inc. (Uber) alleging violations of the Fair Credit Reporting Act (FCRA), the Massachusetts Consumer Credit Reporting Act, and the California Consumer Credit Reporting Act by using background checks without candidates’ knowledge or authorization to make hiring decisions.
 The Plaintiff argues he had been working for Uber for approximately one month when he received an email from Uber’s employment screening agency stating that his employment contract had been terminated because of information obtained through a consumer reporting agency.
 The complaint emphasized that the information concerned a “minor criminal record…stem[ming] from [Plaintiff’s] seven children receiving much-needed Medicaid benefits.”
-The complaint alleged, “[i]n direct violation of the FCRA [and state laws], whenever adverse action is taken against an applicant on the basis of information disclosed on a consumer report, the defendants fail to afford the applicants the procedural safeguards mandated by law… including by failing to provide pre-adverse action notices and a reasonable opportunity to dispute information in such reports before taking adverse action.”
+The complaint alleged, “[i]n direct violation of the FCRA [and state laws], whenever adverse action is taken against an candidate on the basis of information disclosed on a consumer report, the defendants fail to afford the candidates the procedural safeguards mandated by law… including by failing to provide pre-adverse action notices and a reasonable opportunity to dispute information in such reports before taking adverse action.”

 Mohamed v.
 Uber Technologies, Inc. et al., No. 3:14-cv-05200 (N.D.
 Cal., Nov.
 24, 2014).